HUMSI — Human Security Initiative

 Sheikh Fouad Saeed Abdulkadir, a 46-year-old green card holder and Imam from Eritrea, died at the Moshannon Valley Processing Center on December 14, 2025, after spending 215 days in ICE custody.
 The Council on American Islamic Relations stated his death was related to detention system issues regarding medical care, transparency, and conditions.

-U.S. citizen student's mother deported after arrest, leaving teen to support household alone
+U.S. citizen student's mother deported, leaving teen to support household alone

 Aug 5, 2025Atlantic County, NJMexico

-Allison Garcia, a 17-year-old U.S. citizen and honors student, saw her mother Patricia Balbuena Soto arrested by local police in Somers Point on a domestic dispute warrant in July 2025.
-ICE agents subsequently detained Balbuena Soto and deported her to Mexico in August.
-Left alone to manage her family's mortgage and finances while completing senior year, Garcia missed 21 school days, dropped two AP classes, and lost her $10,000 college fund to legal fees.
+Allison Garcia, a 17-year-old U.S. citizen honors student, was left to manage her family's mortgage and finances alone after her mother Patricia Balbuena Soto was arrested by local police on a domestic dispute warrant in July 2025 and subsequently deported to Mexico by ICE in August.
+Garcia missed 21 school days, dropped two AP classes, and saw her 4.8 GPA decline to 3.5 while working extra shifts to cover household expenses.
+Her $10,000 college fund was depleted by her mother's legal defense costs.

 Two people detained by ICE outside Arizona elementary school